 Let’s see how the machine understands and scores the text now.

 Okay, the machine still has the URL topic as Children’s Literature but downed the score to 94 and the content topics: Little Red Riding Hood (97 score), Beatrix Potter (85 score), Peter Rabbit (66 score).

 So even though we tried to edit and add a lot of different sections to the text, the machine still understood the main context regarding the tale of Peter Rabbit – Nice job machine! 😁

 Real-life examples of blog updates and their impact on the context

-Now that we know how Google’s machines might look at and scoring text, lets us take a look at some real-life examples of blog updates, their context scores changes, and the post’s ranking change.
+Now that we know how Google’s machines might understand texts and how they might score texts, lets us take a look at some real-life examples of blog updates, their context scores changes, and the post’s ranking change.

-Why not start with an old acquaintance, namely Neil Patel.
+Why not start with an old acquaintance, Neil Patel.